Mental Health Awareness Week 2023

 Alongside health, wellbeing includes job satisfaction and progression.
 An employee should be engaged with the business and feel like they can contribute.

-Promoting health and wellbeing in the workplace has several benefits for you and your business.
+Promoting health and wellbeing has several benefits for you and your business.
 Making sure your employees are happier and healthier will result in fewer absences because of sickness or burnout.

 While it costs money to implement studies have shown that employee wellbeing programs pay back their investment.
 It is obviously harder to quantify than other initiatives, but you can keep track of the gains in team performance and wellbeing.